pfdubois/BridgeBidding/source/Advanced2Suited.rst

 .. _Extended_Michaels:

 .. index::
-   pair: convention; Extended Michael's single:two-suited bids
+   pair: convention; Extended Michaels
+   single: Michaels Cue Bid; extended
+   single: two-suited bids; Extended Michaels

 Extended Michaels changes the meaning of the Michaels cue bid over a minor, promising spades and another suit (which could be hearts, but no longer is definitely hearts).